javjerez/Ethereum-Optimistic-Rollups/README.md

 ## Author

 **Javier Jerez Reinoso**
-> Feel free to reach out if you'd like to discuss Ethereum, Layer 2 scalability or blockchain infrastructure
+> Feel free to reach out if you would like to discuss about Ethereum, Layer 2 scalability or blockchain infrastructure

 javjerez.r@gmail.com